 The District evaluates prominent events or changes in circumstances affecting capital assets to determine whether impairment of a capital asset has occurred.
 A capital asset is generally considered impaired if both (a) the decline in service utility of the capital asset is large in magnitude and (b) the event or change in circumstances is outside the normal life cycle of the capital asset.
-If a capital asset is considered to be impaired, the amount of impairment is measured by the method that most reflects the decline in service utility of the carrying value or fair value for impaired capital assets that will no longer be used by the District.
-No impairment losses were recognized for the year ended June 30, 2018.
+If a capital asset is considered to be impaired, the amount of impairment is measured by the method that most reflects the decline in service utility of the capital asset at the lower of carrying value or fair value for impaired capital assets that will no longer be used by the District.
+No impairment losses were recognized for the year ended June 30, 2019.